crenshawj/rt-movie-project/README.md

 After making all these changes to the dataset I was left with 17 columns and 392 rows.
 Now I could finally begin analyzing the data.

 Step 3) **Analyzing the Data**

+*Getting top 30 movies by their Audience - Critic Score*

+One of my goals in doing this project was getting a list of movies that were well received by audiences but reviewed poorly by critics.
+I’ve found that movies that had high critic ratings more often than not dealt with heavy emotional themes and/or were trying to push a certain political agenda.
+My reasoning for sorting movies by their Audience - Critic score is to find movies that are entertaining without being too heavy in subject matter.
+Since there are two measures of critic sentiment and two measures of audience sentiment I created two new columns: avg_rt and avg_audience.
+Avg_rt averages the rt_freshness (% of reviews that are positive) with rt_score (avg critic review score).
+Avg_audience is an average of the rt_audience_freshness column (% of user reviews that are favorable) and the rt_audience_score column (average user review score).
+Then I wrote a function that uses these two new columns to sort the dataframe by the difference of Avg_audience - Avg_rt.
+Here are the results: